apache/flink/docs/content/docs/connectors/table/hive/hive_read_write.md

   </tbody>
 </table>

+**NOTE**: Currently, these two configurations only works for the Hive table stored as ORC format.

 ### Load Partition Splits

 Multi-thread is used to split hive's partitions.
 You can use `table.exec.hive.load-partition-splits.thread-num` to configure the thread number.
 The default value is 3 and the configured value should be bigger than 0.